DengPingFan/Inf-Net/README.md

 #### 2.1.2.
 Usage

+1. Train

-1. Add your in `MyTrain_LungInf.py`, and turn off the semi-supervised mode in the parser (`is_semi=False`)
+    - Add your in `MyTrain_LungInf.py`, and turn off the semi-supervised mode in the parser (`--is_semi=False`)

+    - Just run it!

+1. Test

-1. Just run it.
-When training is completed, the weights will be saved in `.
+    - When training is completed, the weights will be saved in `./Snapshots/save_weights/Inf-Net/`.

-- Pre-trained Model

-    Coming soon ...
+    You also can directly download the pre-trained weights from [Google Drive]().

+    - Assign the path `--pth_path` of trained weights and `--save_path` of results save and in `MyTest_LungInf.py`.

+    - Just run it and results will be saved in `./Results/Lung infection segmentation/Inf-Net`

 ### 2.2.
 Semi-Inf-Net